onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 VNFs (possibly from many providers) organized in new ways.
 Easier and faster service creation often generates real value for businesses.
-As softwarization trends progress towards more agile processes, VNFs, OpenECOMP and Network Clouds are all expected to evolve towards continuous integration, testing and deployment of small incremental changes to de-risk the upgrade process.
+As softwarization trends progress towards more agile processes, VNFs, ONAP and Network Clouds are all expected to evolve towards continuous integration, testing and deployment of small incremental changes to de-risk the upgrade process.